lingui/js-lingui/docs/misc/react-intl.rst

 `react-intl`_ comes with the Babel plugin which extracts messages from individual files, but it's up to you to merge them into one file which you can send to translators.

-`jsLingui`_ provides handy `CLI <../tutorials/cli>`_ which extracts messages and merges them with any existing translations.
+`LinguiJS`_ provides handy `CLI <../tutorials/cli>`_ which extracts messages and merges them with any existing translations.
 Again, the story doesn't end here.

 Compiling messages
 ==================

 The biggest and slowest part of i18n libraries are message parsers and formatters.
-`jsLingui`_ compiles messages from MessageFormat syntax into JS functions which only accept values for interpolation (e.g. components, variables, etc).
+`LinguiJS`_ compiles messages from MessageFormat syntax into JS functions which only accept values for interpolation (e.g. components, variables, etc).
 This makes the final bundle smaller and makes the library faster.
 The compiled catalogs are also bundled with locale data like plurals, so it's not necessary to load them manually.

-Disadvatages of jsLingui
+Disadvatages of LinguiJS
 ========================

 `react-intl`_ has been around for some time and it's definitely more popular, more used and a lot of production sites are running it.
 The community is larger and it's much easier to find help on StackOverflow and other sites.

-`jsLingui`_ is a very new library and the community is very small at the moment.
+`LinguiJS`_ is a very new library and the community is very small at the moment.
 It's not tested on many production sites.
-On the other hand, `jsLingui`_'s testing suite is very large and all examples are incorporated into the integration testing suite to make sure everything is working fine.
+On the other hand, `LinguiJS`_'s testing suite is very large and all examples are incorporated into the integration testing suite to make sure everything is working fine.

-Last but not least, `jsLingui`_ is actively maintained.
+Last but not least, `LinguiJS`_ is actively maintained.
 Bugs are fixed regularly and new features are constantly coming in.
 Work is currently progressing on webpack code splitting, so that only messages related to the code in the chunk are loaded.